The History of the Cemetery

 The cemetery has had various titles including The Cemetery by the Common, Hill Lane Cemetery and is currently known as Southampton Old Cemetery.
 An Act of Parliament was required in 1843 to acquire the land from Southampton Common.
-It now covers an area of 27 acres and the total number of burials is estimated at 116,800.
+The Cemetery was opened on the 7th May 1846 when the Bishop of Winchester consecrated part of the grounds.
+The following day was the first burial of John Peake, a 5 day old baby.
+It now covers an area of 27 acres and the total number of burials is over 118,000.
 Currently there are 6 to 8 burials a year to existing family plots.

 Decisions about the new cemetery were made by the Cemetery Committee, while overall co-ordination of the work was done by John D Doswell, the borough surveyor.

 The town council approached John Claudius Loudon, a well known landscaper, designer of arboreta and cemeteries including Histon at Cambridge and Bath Abbey.
 Loudon normally based in London had been staying on the Isle of Wight whilst his wife was writing a book.
 The damp sea air had a debilitating effect on his health and he moved to take temporary lodgings in Southampton.

 Southampton Town council had no previous experience of laying out a cemetery and was pleased that Loudon was conveniently available.
 They paid him £37 for his services but decided not to use his proposed layout, and in fact, Loudon died at the end of 1843, long before the Cemetery was laid out.

 A vital first step was to ensure adequate drainage of the cemetery, and the contract for this work in accordance with Loudon’s original plan, was awarded to Arthur Few and William Capon.
 Responsibility for building the walls surrounding the cemetery was given to Arthur Few.